awslabs/aws-sdk-android-samples/README.md

   + Amazon Cognito Identity
   + Amazon DynamoDB

 * [AndroidPubSub](AndroidPubSub/README.md).
+This sample demonstrates use of the AWS IoT APIs to securely publish to and subscribe from MQTT topics with TLS and IoT certificates.
+Involved AWS Services are:
+  + Amazon Cognito Identity
+  + AWS IoT

-This sample demonstrates use of the AWS IoT APIs to securely publish to and subscribe from MQTT topics.
+* [AndroidPubSubWebSocket](AndroidPubSubWebSocket/README.md).
+This sample demonstrates use of the AWS IoT APIs to securely publish to and subscribe from MQTT topics with WebSockets.
 Involved AWS Services are:
   + Amazon Cognito Identity
   + AWS IoT